Lateen: Lateen replacement of square rig

 It is a widespread misconception that the lateen rig replaced square rig because of better windward performance and greater manoeuvrability.
 A study of the relative effectiveness of the two shows that their performance was actually very similar.
 These results apply both when working to windward and when sailing downwind.
 (Furthermore, differences in performance are derived as much from the hull shape as the type of rig.)
 It is concluded that there was no evolutionary technological development that gave improved sailing performance in the 5th century AD change from the Mediterranean square rig to lateen, and that factors other than windward performance must have dictated this change.

 The Mediterranean Square Rig underwent a simplification in the 5th century AD, with reduction in the number of components.
 Most obviously, in the archaeological context, this included the absence of brails (and the distinctive lead rings through which these ropes were led).
 This change is suggested to be on cost grounds, both reducing the expense of a new build and of ongoing maintenance.
 This would have given some degradation of performance of this type of square rig.
 Lateen was already available as an alternative and, having fewer component parts, could compete on cost but maintained the performance of the original Mediterranean Square Rig.
 This coincided with innovation in hull construction methods as the edge-to-edge joining of the hull planking with pegged tenons (a "shell first" construction technique) started to be replaced with the early evolutionary phases of "frame first" carvel construction.
 This is also suggested to be driven by costs.
-Therefore the change from square rig to lateen at the in the 5th century is considered to be driven by construction and maintenance costs, not by any significant difference in sailing performance.
+Therefore the change from square rig to lateen in the 5th century is considered to be driven by construction and maintenance costs, not by any significant difference in sailing performance.